metalshark/spec/SPEC.md

 ### B.2 Array Header Parsing

 - Locate the first "[ … ]" segment on the line; parse:
-  - Optional leading "#" marker (ignored semantically).
   - Length N as decimal integer.
   - Optional delimiter symbol at the end: HTAB or pipe (comma otherwise).
 - If a "{ … }" fields segment occurs between the "]" and the ":", parse field names using the active delimiter; unescape quoted names.
 - Require a colon ":" after the bracket/fields segment.
-- Return the header (key?, length, delimiter, fields?, hasLengthMarker) and any inline values after the colon.
+- Return the header (key?, length, delimiter, fields?) and any inline values after the colon.
 - Absence of a delimiter symbol in the bracket segment ALWAYS means comma for that header (no inheritance).

 ### B.3 parseDelimitedValues